neondatabase/website/content/docs/introduction/auto-suspend.md

 Neon's _Autosuspend_ feature controls when a Neon compute instance transitions to an `Idle` state (scales to zero) due to inactivity.

 By default, a Neon compute instance scales to zero after 300 seconds (5 minutes) of inactivity.
 For [Neon Free Tier](/docs/introduction/plans#free-tier) users, this setting is fixed.
-Paying users can increase, decrease, or disable the autosuspend setting, controlling when or if a compute scales to zero.
+Users on paid plans can increase, decrease, or disable the autosuspend setting, controlling when or if a compute scales to zero.

 Reasons for adjusting the autosuspend setting might include: